|Washington Coast Cleanup||April 23, 2016|

 Check-in Time and Location

 Please check in before beginning any cleanup activities.
 On-site registration, orientation, and instructions will be provided upon arrival.
 All volunteers must register and sign a State Parks volunteer timesheet.
-Check-in will be at Cape Disappointment State Park office or the Long Beach Visitor's Bureau, from 9:00 a.m until 11 a.m.
+Check-in will be at the beach approach, from 9:00 a.m until 11 a.m.

 If you would like to take recyclables back home with you, please do.
 However, please be aware that most recycling companies will not accept highly degraded items or anything filled with wet sand or other beach muck.
 They only want the really clean household stuff like yogurt cups and plastic water bottles.
 If you take any debris back with you, be sure to bag it up tightly (stinky), keep it away from curious kids and dogs (messy), and don’t take any sharp items (safety hazard – ouch!).